 Our family first joined the Club four years ago, when our daughter started Junior Surf sessions as a 5-year old.
 Since then, we have seen our daughter increasingly develop her skills, our son gain in confidence and enthusiasm and myself moving into Junior Surf coaching.
 I have also seen the great job the club does in keeping the public safe and in helping young people to develop great life skills.
 I have also seen that it takes a huge amount of volunteer time and effort to do so.
 I have recently taken on the role of Finance Officer and look forward to supporting the club in this capacity.
 I am a chartered accountant with strong analytical and financial experience.
 I believe that in a club such as ours, there must be transparency in financial management and reporting; rigour in monitoring costs and maintaining income flows; and strong financial governance.

-I have worked in both Sales and Marketing Management roles, PR and Communications, as an Event Manager for major international sporting events, been a primary school teacher, netball and athletics coach, sports coordinator and prior to that, just for something completely different a ballet dancer, teacher and examiner.
-Volunteers and volunteering are vitally important to me and they obviously play an enormous role in the ongoing success and development of our club and its people.
+I have worked in both sales and marketing management roles, strategic partnership planning and facilitation, PR and communications, as an event manager for major international sporting events, been a primary school teacher, netball and athletics coach, sports coordinator and prior to that, just for something completely different a ballet dancer, teacher and examiner.

-I am looking forward to another great season, working with our Sports Committee, Junior Surf Committee and coaches to facilitate involvement and enjoyment of surf sport and fitness throughout all levels of the club, coordinating a team of wonderful volunteers to ensure our success!
+I am looking forward to another great season, working with our Sports Committee, Junior Surf Committee and coaches to facilitate involvement and enjoyment of surf sport and fitness throughout all levels of the club, coordinating a team of wonderful volunteers and paid staff to ensure our success!